railsuser2014/openobject-doc-book-en/3/3_6/invoice_payment.rst

 Keep Track of your Customer's Payments
 --------------------------------------

 You should efficiently keep track of payments of your customers and suppliers.
-People who have no accounting knowledge and just want to use OpenERP to keep track of their payments, can work with the ``Invoicing & Payments`` access rights for such kind of user.
+People who have no accounting knowledge and just want to use OpenERP to keep track of their payments can work with the ``Invoicing & Payments`` access rights.

 :guilabel:`Customer Payment` allows you to register the payments you receive from your customers.
 In order to record a payment, you have to enter the customer, the payment method (= the journal) and the payment amount.
 OpenERP will automatically propose the reconciliation of this payment with open invoices or sales receipts.